metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 - [About Comment-based Help][about comment based help]
 - [Examples of Comment-Based Help][comment based help examples]

-You must avoid following comment based content to avoid errors and unexpected output while generating online help (markdown) files:
+You must avoid the following comment based content to avoid errors and unexpected output while generating online help (markdown) files:

 - `.LINK` entries must contains only one link and nothing else.